La Dolce Vita: Critical reception

 Highly expressive throughout, Fellini seems to change the tone according to the subject matter of each episode, ranging from expressionist caricature to pure neo-realism.
 In general, the tendency to caricature is greater the more severe the film's moral judgement although this is never totally contemptuous, there being always a touch of complacence and participation, as in the final orgy scene or the episode at the aristocrats' castle outside Rome, the latter being particularly effective for its descriptive acuteness and narrative rhythm.

-In Filmcritica XI, Italian poet and film director Pier Paolo Pasolini argued that "La dolce vita was too important to be discussed as one would normally discuss a film.
+In Filmcritica XI, Italian poet and film director Pier Paolo Pasolini (who was an uncredited writer on the film) argued that "La dolce vita was too important to be discussed as one would normally discuss a film.

 Though not as great as Chaplin, Eisenstein or Mizoguchi, Fellini is unquestionably an author rather than a director.
 The film is therefore his and his alone...
 The camera moves and fixes the image in such a way as to create a sort of diaphragm around each object, thus making the object’s relationship to the world appear as irrational and magical.
 As each new episode begins, the camera is already in motion using complicated movements.
 Frequently, however, these sinuous movements are brutally punctuated by a very simple documentary shot, like a quotation written in everyday language.